Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to

 In summary, the causality analysis using nonparametric bounds and finite-sample confidence bands paints a more nuanced picture than the raw correlations.
-The data provide qualified evidence of “tipping points”: in certain high-growth or cyclical environments, reaching a critical mass of diversity (for example, women comprising about half of senior leadership roles) is associated with a reliable increase in firm value.
-However, under the robust inference approach, these effects emerge at higher thresholds and with less ubiquity than a naïve analysis would suggest.
-The concATE methodology ensures that any detected effect is robust to heavy-tailed outcomes and potential selection bias, guarding against false positives.
-Where the conventional method finds significance at lower diversity levels, the bounded analysis often still intersects zero, meaning we cannot rule out an absence of effect without further assumptions.
+The data provide qualified evidence of ``tipping points'': in certain high-growth or defence sectors, reaching a critical mass of diversity (for example, women comprising about half of senior leadership roles) is associated with a reliable increase in firm value.
+For the remaining sectors (with the exception of the energy sector), we can conclude that diversity does not change firm value (i.e.\ it does not have any negative effects).

 \FloatBarrier